Short answer — no and yes.

 There are fees with variable annuities.

+Annuity fees are dependent on the annuity product you purchase.
 According to the National Association of Variable Annuities (NAVA), the industry average M&E in the average fee was 1.15%, which comes out of your pocket.
-Annuity fees are dependent on the company you purchase from.
 Some variable annuity companies can and do charge fees for the basic contract, some as high as 1.65%.

 Only for variable annuities.
 These fees are comparable to the management fees mutual funds charge.
 The fees for variable annuities are typically lower than mutual fund fees.
 If you’re interested in a variable annuity, ask the adviser for a list of fees.
 Fees for management of each individual separate account range wildly, from as low as .25% to as high as 2% or more.